The Best Studio Monitor Subwoofer for Home Recording Studio [2020 Guide & Reviews

 When it comes to professionals, during the making of audio, they don’t usually use subwoofers since it can throw off balance due to the prominence of bass, but while listening to the final piece, for a complete picture, it is recommended that one uses a subwoofer.

 I am moving on to integrated and separate subwoofers.
 Some studio speakers come with integrated subwoofers, which are ideal for background music but can be inconvenient for music makers since they cannot be turned off.
 Hence, separate subwoofers give you much more control.

 How to choose the best studio monitor subwoofer?

 Certain factors need to be considered while investing in a subwoofer.
-Since you will be spending a good amount of money on your subwoofer, you better put in some effort.
+Since you will be spending the right amount of money on your subwoofer, you better put in some effort.
 The factors you need to consider are:

 You might also need good sound-isolation, so take a look on how to soundproof your room.

 One of the most important aspects of a subwoofer is its technical specifications.
 For newbies, these specifications can get tricky sometimes, but don’t worry, with time and experience you will get there.
 The most essential technicalities of buying a subwoofer are: